Kenneth Tynan: Later career

-An erotic revue which Tynan co-ordinated and partially wrote, called Oh!
+An erotic revue that Tynan coordinated and partly wrote, Oh!
 Calcutta!, debuted in 1969 and became one of the most successful theatre hits of all time.
-It included scenes written by various authors, including Samuel Beckett, Sam Shepard, John Lennon and Edna O'Brien, as well as music and featured frequent nudity.
-Tynan was a poor businessman, however, and the contracts he signed for the show brought him in only $250,000 out of the many millions it earned.
-A sequel devised by Tynan, Carte Blanche was less successful.
+It included scenes by various authors, including Samuel Beckett, Sam Shepard, John Lennon and Edna O'Brien, as well as music and featured frequent nudity.
+But Tynan was a poor businessman, and the contracts he signed for the show brought him only $250,000 out of the many millions it earned.
+A sequel he devised, Carte Blanche, was less successful.
 Germaine Greer was publicly dismissive of it.
-Tynan wrote in a letter to Greer that while she was entitled to her opinion, he queried, "Whether you are entitled to attend a party in celebration of the show you have just knocked, and to seek a heart-felt reconciliation with the person who devised it, I am not certain.
+Tynan wrote in a letter to Greer that while she was entitled to her opinion, "Whether you are entitled to attend a party in celebration of the show you have just knocked, and to seek a heart-felt reconciliation with the person who devised it, I am not certain.
 But there is one thing to which I know you will never be entitled, and that is my friendship."

-In 1971, Tynan co-wrote with Roman Polanski the script of an unusually grim and violent screen adaptation of Macbeth.
+In 1971, Tynan and Roman Polanski co-wrote an unusually grim and violent screen adaptation of Macbeth.
 In that same year, he returned to his childhood habit of keeping a journal, detailing his last few months at the National Theatre Company, which he finally left at the end of 1973 after being outmanoeuvred by its new artistic director, Peter Hall.

 In the mid-1970s, Tynan made various failed efforts to explore serious sexual themes.
 He researched and wrote half a book on Wilhelm Reich.
 His attempts to compile an anthology of masturbation fantasies foundered after being rebuffed by Vladimir Nabokov, Graham Greene, Samuel Beckett and others, and he couldn't raise enough money to finance a film about a sexual triangle.
 Sexual obsession and physical debility marked Tynan's last years, according to Johnson.

-Tynan's diaries, which he continued until the end of his life, are a mixture of self-examination and gossip; frequently hilarious and passionate, filled with wisdom and occasional folly.
+Throughout the decade, Tynan wrote a series of influential profiles for The New Yorker, on such subjects as Louise Brooks, Tom Stoppard, Mel Brooks, and Johnny Carson.
+In 1976, he moved with his family to California, in hopes of easing his emphysema.
+Tynan's diaries, which he continued until the end of his life, are a mixture of self-examination and gossip, frequently hilarious and passionate, filled with wisdom and occasional folly.
 Ultimately, they reflect a growing sense of disappointment, including the observation, "A critic is someone who knows the way, but can't drive the car."
-Tynan moved with his family to California in 1976, in hopes of easing his emphysema and to write a series of lengthy articles for The New Yorker.

 A defender of pornography, Tynan submitted three articles on sex to Playboy, but they were all rejected for publication.
 He was listed at number 3 in Time Out's "Top 30 chart of London's most erotic writers" in 2008.